hitthemoney/krunkerMarketPing/README.md

 then click load unpacked
 then select the extension file

-DO NOT REPRODUCE WITHOUT PERMISSION FROM ME OR YEEHOW
+DO NOT REPRODUCE WITHOUT PERMISSION FROM ME OR YEEHOW.